AspadaX/Thinker/README.md

 ## Contributions
 Ideas and improvements welcome!
 Some possibilities:

+- Integrate OpenAI models, or other capable LLMs, as the underneath engine.
 - Alternative simulation scoring methods
 - Front-end UI for better experience
 - Integration with user calendar and task tracking